ClarytyLLC/docs/src/docs/aiware/install/install.md

    > macOS shortcut: Open **Spotlight** (⌘ + space) and type _Terminal_, then press **Return**.<br>
    > Ubuntu shortcut: Press **Ctrl+Alt+T**.

-1. Run `multipass shell <name>` (ex. `multipass shell master-skater`) to start an Ubuntu shell.
-The terminal text will change to `ubuntu@<hostname>` (ex. `ubuntu@master~skater`).

 1. Run `sudo bash` to change to the root user.
 This gives you the elevated privileges needed to install aiWARE.
 The root access is specified in Ubuntu Linux by `root@<hostname>`.
 For macOS, `root` indicates that you have root access.

-1. Set up your environment variables by modifying the following command if needed, then running it.
+1. Review the following [environment variables](/aiware/install/envs) you'll need so you can set them up in the next step.
 This step is optional if you've done it already.

     * `AIWARE_MODE` is the mode that should be installed. `AIWARE_MODE` with `single` mode installs the entire aiWARE stack on a single instance.
 This variable is broken up for a [cluster installation](/aiware/install/cluster).
     * `AIWARE_HOST_EXPIRE` prevents instances in a cloud (such as AWS) from terminating. aiWARE gives each instance a lifecycle.